EliteLoser/misc/notes/Hiccup cure from Svendsen Tech.md

 the liquid in a large glass
 of water, or whatever container that is easy to "drink fast from", you can achieve a more rapid swallowing speed than if you take in air between each swallow
 (also more intestinal gases later with air and incidentally "more sound" when swallowing, a "gulp", while the vacuum method is almost without sound).
-This is sort of besides the point.
+This is sort of beside the point.

 Carbonated drinks will NOT work!
 Not sparkling water.